thespis-rs/thespis_impl/README.md

 ## TODO

-- switch to tracing. for logging and metrics.
-What is the perf impact?
-- get rid of thiserror
+- switch to tracing -> test what happens if one actor creates and spawns another actor.

 ### Tests